la2050/archive/_projects/2016/stemdustry-in-motion-the-encorps-stem-teachers-fellowship-program.md

 project_impact: >-
   ["College completion","College matriculation rates","Student education
   pipeline"]
+project_proposal_impact:
+  - College completion
+  - College matriculation rates
+  - Student education pipeline
+project_proposal_description: >-
+  The objectives of the EnCorps STEM Teachers: Translators of Math and Science in the Classroom are as follows:

+  *Increase the number of qualified STEM teachers and tutors who serve high need public and charter schools in Southern California

+  *Increase disadvantaged students' access to a first-rate STEM education that shows the real-world application of math and science

+  *Increase under­represented populations in STEM professions
+project_areas:
+  - County of Los Angeles
 project_proposal_best_place: >-
   Enduring STEM achievement, access, and literacy gaps disproportionately limit low income, under-resourced, and minority student opportunities.